Lower Bounds for Polynomials with Simplex Newton Polytopes Based on Geometric Programming: Main Results

-In the beginning of this article, we remarked that Ghasemi and Marshall observed a trade off between fast solvability of the corresponding geometric programs in comparison to semidefinite programs and the fact that bounds obtained by geometric programs are worse than $f_{sos}$ for general polynomials $f$.
-Here, we conclude that this trade off does not occur for polynomials with simplex Newton polytope satisfying the conditions of Theorem \ref{Thm:Multiple}.
-Surprisingly, in this case the bound $f_{gp}$ will be at least as \textit{good} as the bound $f_{sos}$.
-Note that the special instance $\# \Omega(f) = 1$ and $\New(f)$ being the standard simplex with edge length $2d$ was already observed by Ghasemi and Marshall; see \cite[Corollary 3.4]{GP}.
+In the following we make use of the unified notation $f_{\rm gp}$ corresponding to the equality $f_{\rm gp1}=f_{\rm gp2}.$ Ghasemi and Marshall observed a trade off between fast solvability of the corresponding geometric programs in comparison to semidefinite programs and the fact that bounds obtained by geometric programs are worse than $f_{\rm sos}$ for general polynomials $f$; \cite{GP}.
+Here, we conclude that this trade off does not occur for polynomials with simplex Newton polytope satisfying the conditions of Theorem \ref{thm:SOSMultiple}.
+Surprisingly, in this case the bound $f_{\rm gp}$ will be at least as good as the bound $f_{\rm sos}$.
+Note that the special instance $\#\Delta(f) = 1$ and $\New(f)$ being the standard simplex with edge length 2d was already observed by Ghasemi and Marshall; see \cite[Corollary 3.4]{GP}.